GEO3147 : Past and Present Climates

 Aims

 The Intergovernmental Panel on Climate Change (IPCC) has projected a future, warmer climate, which has the potential to affect everybody on Earth.
-From extreme weather events, rising sea level, glacier ice loss, land degradation to migrating ecosystems, the impact of climate change on our socio-economic well being will be profound.
+From extreme weather events, rising sea level, glacier ice loss, land degradation to migrating ecosystems, the impact of climate change on our socio-economic wellbeing will be profound.
 Still, the most dangerous aspect of our changing climate is the uncertainty in the exact nature and rate of projected climate change.
 We know from the recent instrumental record, climate has the ability to have a large impact on humans, but records of past climate rarely extend beyond the last 150 years.
 The problem with this is these records are too short to critically examine the full range of climate behaviour and variability.
 As a result, there is great uncertainty in how future climate may respond in a warming world.

 Outline Of Syllabus

-4. Abrupt climate events and tipping points
+4. Extreme events and tipping points in the climate system.

 Learning Outcomes